 Special awards, prizes and scholarships recognize excellence in the arts while reflecting the interests of arts patrons and their creative approaches to supporting the arts.
 Since 1991, 30 private funds, awards and scholarship programs have been established, from which $11.7 million in awards and scholarships have been paid out.

 Combining extensive knowledge of the arts in Ontario with efficient administration and a flexible approach, we work with arts patrons to help them develop strategies that reflect their philanthropic goals while providing continuing support over the long term.

-The Ontario Arts Foundation manages over 300 endowment funds with a market value of $72 million.
-In 2016, the Ontario Arts Foundation paid out $3.0 million in support of the arts in Ontario.
+The Ontario Arts Foundation manages 350 funds with a market value of $83 million.
+In 2019, the Ontario Arts Foundation paid out $4.7 million in support of the arts in Ontario.
 While each fund is dedicated to a specific purpose, funds are pooled for investment purposes.
 The Board of Directors has established an investment Policy Statement to govern the investing of foundation assets, which are managed by three investment management firms.

 A strong working relationship with our sister organization, the Ontario Arts Council (OAC), brings additional value to our administration of awards and scholarships.
 For some awards, we work closely with OAC staff and use their peer assessment principle in developing criteria and in administering the selection process.

 The Ontario Arts Foundation operates with a small staff and a 15-member volunteer board.
 For more information about the Ontario Arts Foundation and its proven track record in managing endowments, please contact Alan Walker, Executive Director, or refer to our website